mpretko/Jupyter-Notebooks/README.md

-# Jupyter-Notebooks
+# Kickstarter Analysis

-This repository contains Jupyter notebooks which I have used for projects.
-The first is Kickstart.ipynb, which analyzes data from Kickstarter campaigns and makes recommendations on how to run the optimal Kickstarter.
+This repository contains an analysis of Kickstarter data, making recommendations for running successful fundraising campaigns.
+The data is contained in DSI_kickstarterscrape_dataset.csv, and the analysis takes place in the Jupyter notebook Kickstarter.ipynb.
+I identify several variables with an important influence on success, such as the time of month a campaign starts.
+My findings are summarized in Slides.pdf.